 These are just a few challenges facing property professionals.

-Part 2. looks to approach 2 key areas to help the estate agency market to succeed and maintain a business strategy ahead of the curve via digital;
+Part 2 looks to approach two key areas to help the estate agent market to succeed and maintain a business strategy ahead of the curve via digital;

 - Social Media